 To provide an intuitive interpretation of this bias, first consider the case of very large firms.
 Firms with a large capital stock are very likely to survive, even if the firm receives a bad productivity shock.
 Therefore, for large firms, endogenous exit induces little censoring in the distribution of productivity shocks.
 Consider now the case of very small firms.
 Firms with a small capital stock have a large probability of exiting, even if their productivity shocks are not too negative.
-For small firms, exit induces a very significant left-censoring in the distribution of productivity, i.e., we only observe small firms with good productivity shocks and therefore with high levels of output.
+For small firms, exit induces a very significant left-censoring in the distribution of productivity, that is, we only observe small firms with good productivity shocks and therefore with high levels of output.
 If we ignore this selection, we will conclude that firms with large capital stocks are not much more productive than firms with small capital stocks.
 But that conclusion is partly spurious because we do not observe many firms with low capital stocks that would have produced low levels of output if they had stayed.

-This type of selection problem has been pointed out also by different authors who have studied empirically the relationship between firm growth and firm size.
-The relationship between firm size and firm growth has important policy implications.
-Mansfield (1962), Evans (1987), and Hall (1987) are seminal papers in that literature.
+3.2.2.
+The relationship between firm size and firm growth.
+This type of selection problem has been also analyzed by researchers interested in the relationship between firm growth and firm size.
+This relationship has relevant policy implications.
+Mansfield (1962), Evans (1987), and Hall (1987) are seminal papers in this literature.
 Consider the regression equation: